 The non-linear scaling happens only at junctions of links, so one can define gauge invariant operators:

 On the other hand, on the continuum the non-linear scaling happens at every point on the loop $\gamma$.
 Therefore, no such configurations can be made gauge invariant on the continuum.
 This difference implies more possibilities for cocycle effective Lagrangian descriptions using simplicial cohomology variables.
-It would be interesting for future investigations to study study the by higher gauging condensation defects on the lattice.
+It would be interesting to systematically extend the higher gauging condensation defect analysis of gauging onto the lattice.